raindancers/raindancers-cdk/API.md

 - *Type:* {[ key: string ]: string}
 - *Default:* {}

-Stack tags that will be applied to all the taggable resources and the stack itself.
+Tags that will be applied to the Stack.

+These tags are applied to the CloudFormation Stack itself.
+They will not appear in the CloudFormation template.

+However, at deployment time, CloudFormation will apply these tags to all resources in the stack that support tagging.
+You will not be able to exempt resources from tagging (using the `excludeResourceTypes` property of `Tags.of(...).add()`) for tags applied in this way.

 ---